 - Resumes with workers 49 to 51 years of age received the second most callbacks

 - Resumes with workers 64 to 66 years of age received almost half as many callbacks as those in the 29 to 31 age group

 Have You Been The Subject of Age Discrimination?

-The age discrimination attorneys at Broslavsky & Weinman, LLP are dedicated to protecting employees against discrimination and will pursue all available legal remedies to ensure that you are compensated for your losses.
+The Los Angeles employment attorneys at Broslavsky & Weinman, LLP are dedicated to protecting employees against discrimination and will pursue all available legal remedies to ensure that you are compensated for your losses.

-If you you have been fired, demoted, or offered inferior pay and benefits because of your age, our attorneys at Broslavsky & Weinman can help.
+If you have been fired, demoted, or offered inferior pay and benefits because of your age, our Los Angeles age discrimination attorneys at Broslavsky & Weinman can help.
 To arrange for a free confidential consultation, we welcome you to call (310) 575-2550.